Zmavli/kibykarni/jhana.md

 # Zmavli Caimle's Jhana Coaching

-{% marginnote "1" "For the month of October 2025 only, I have a 20% grand opening discount on all services.
-Additional discounts are also available for people 25 years old or younger, and people living in below average PPP per capita countries." %}
+{% marginnote "1" "Discounts are available for people 25 years old or younger, and people living in below average PPP per capita countries." %}

 {% newthought 'The jhanas are altered mental states' %} that one can access with sustained collectedness, and which do not require any psychoactive substances to access.
 The experiences range from rapture, joy, contentment, to tranquility.